justsudoit/Rigged-From-The-Start/README.md

 ## System Requirements

-Only the english Steam and GOG versions of the game are supported.
+Only the english Steam and GOG "Ultimate" editions of the game are supported.
 Any other versions of the game will not work.

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run Wabbajack.

 Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
 A lot of high quality models and textures are used and, as a result, fast storage and RAM are needed.

+A Nexus mods account is **Required** and a premium subscription is highly recommended as it will greatly speed up the installation process.

 ### Recommended System Requirements